 A dog’s dental health plays a huge factor in its overall well-being.
 Just like humans, dogs need a clean bill of dental health, but sometimes, dental health in dogs falls through the cracks, leaving you with costly professional services.

 If you let your dog’s teeth go without any professional cleanings or brushings at home, some teeth may need to be removed.
-In this article, we’ll explore how much you can expect to pay for a typical dog teeth removal procedure.
+In this article, we will explore how much you can expect to pay for a typical dog teeth removal procedure.
 Costs vary depending on the stage of dental health, how many teeth need to be extracted, and so on, so let’s dive in.

 Yearly check-ups for your dog are vital in keeping them healthy.
 When you take your dog to the vet, your veterinarian will check your dog’s teeth.
 If you have established a teeth-brushing routine, your dog’s teeth may be in pretty good shape.
 If your dog is a chewer, its teeth may be in good shape from chewing, too.

-Let’s face it: most dogs don’t care for teeth brushing, but just like humans, plaque and tartar build-up and mold to the teeth if they’re not brushed, which eventually leads to dental problems—which can lead to the need for teeth removals.
+Let’s face it: most dogs don’t care for teeth brushing, but just like humans, plaque and tartar build up and mold to the teeth if they’re not brushed, which eventually leads to dental problems—which can lead to the need for teeth removals.

 Over 80% of dogs, usually over the age of 3, have some form of dental disease.
 Dental disease is pretty common in dogs, but there are ways to keep your dog’s teeth healthy, such as brushing and getting professional cleanings when needed.
 If you let it go, your pooch could develop periodontal disease.
-This disease can lead to heart, kidney, and liver disease due to the bacteria your dog will constantly swallow; not to mention, it’s painful for your doggie.
+This disease can lead to heart, kidney, and liver disease due to the bacteria your dog will constantly swallow; not to mention, that it’s painful for your doggie.

 Image Credit: otsphoto, Shutterstock